 GPS watches and lasers are both great products for any golfer.
-They are 2 very different products to use, but both provide the golfer with distances to certain features of a golf course/hole.
+They are two very different products to use, but both provide the golfer with distances to certain features of a golf course/hole.

 A laser provides one distance to the exact location of the pin.
 Whereas a GPS watch provides distances to the front, middle and back of the green – not the pin itself.
 Neither is better than the other, it simply depends on what you are looking for from a distance device.

-Lasers offer you the exact yardage to the pin, opposed to front, middle and back distances like a GPS watch.
-A laser can be used to ‘zap’ the banking of a bunker, trees or other points on the course.
+Laser rangefinders offer you the exact yardage to the pin, opposed to front, middle and back distances like a GPS watch.
+A laser can be used to ‘zap’ the top of a bunker, trees or other points on the course, helping you decide on a lay up yardage on a dogleg or when getting out of trouble.
+Effectively, a rangefinder can provide you with a distance to anything you can see.
 Lasers are compact and come in a case which can be attached to your bag or placed in a pocket in your bag.

 However all lasers are impractical on blind holes.
-The only solution to this is to run to the top of the hill, ‘zap’ the pin, turn around and ‘zap’ your golf bag, then do the math.
-This is not ideal, as it is time consuming, requires more effort and energy from you as well as adding in some mental maths which could be done incorrectly, leaving you with an incorrect distance.
+The only solution to this is to go to the top of the hill, ‘zap’ the pin, turn around and ‘zap’ your golf bag, then do the math.
+Whilst this is not ideal, it is still possible to use a one on a blind hole by doing this.
+Just make sure your mental maths is correct or you could be left with an incorrect distance.

 While you don’t need to charge a laser, the battery required is tricky to find, even in some main retail stores.
-Additionally, lasers struggle to function in some poor weather conditions such as rain or fog and some brands even struggle to differentiate between the pin and trees behind the green.
+Additionally, some will struggle to function in poor weather conditions such as rain or fog.

 A GPS watch provides front, middle and back distances to the pin.
 It also includes the distances to all hazards on every hole and their location on the hole.
 The distances shown are going to be more exact than if you were to try ‘zap’ a bunker with a laser.
 You get distances to the front and back of every hazard on most devices and they are usually only one button press away.